Aveglia/vAMPirus/helpmeoutsome.md

 ### Sequencing reads

-Input can be raw or processed gzipped fastq files with names containing *"_R1"* or *"_R2"*.
+Input can be raw or processed gzipped fastq files with names containing "\_R1" or "\_R2".
 You can specify the directory containing your reads in line 25 of the vampirus.config file.

-NOTE: Sample names are extracted from read library names by using the string to the left of the *"_R"* in the filename automatically.
+NOTE: Sample names are extracted from read library names by using the string to the left of the "\_R" in the filename automatically.

 ### Metadata file